AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <cite>&mdash;<a href="http://www.imore.com/content-blockers-bad-ads-and-what-were-doing-about-it">"Content blockers, bad ads, and what we're doing about it,"</a> iMore</cite>
 </blockquote>

 Ad tracking pisses people off.
 Ad stalking creeps people out.
-Look at these surveys:
+Ad tech takes the top places when users are asked what ruins their online experience:

 <blockquote>
 How annoying are each of the following mobile ads?